Version 3.6, updated on 29.09.2022

 If you receive a scholarship, the scholarship body and the Agency for Quality Assurance and Accreditation Austria (AQ) will use automated technology to send the required personal data to the Student Finance Authority.
 This data includes, for example, your name, (programme) semesters, year of study, enrolment number/personal identifier, social security number or substitute identification number, role (applicant/relative), student status, completion date, programme fees/ÖH dues, regular re-enrolment, academic performance (ECTS) and organisational format of the programme.

-To receive a merit-based scholarship, your first name, surname, date of birth, gender, nationality, postal code, town of residence, address, scholarship offer, amount, period, date of offer receipt and date of disbursement must be reported to the Transparency Database via FinanzOnline.
+To receive a merit-based scholarship or other subsidies pursuant to the TDBG 2012, your first name, surname, date of birth, gender, nationality, postal code, town of residence, address, scholarship offer, amount, period, date of offer receipt and date of disbursement must be reported to the Transparency Database via FinanzOnline.

 If you participate in a facilitated programme for study abroad, the OeAD (Austrian Exchange Service), Ebendorferstraße 7, 1010 Vienna, telephone: +43 1 53408-0, email: email@example.com or institutions partnered with the FH Vorarlberg International Office will transfer the relevant, required data to the European Commission, telephone: 00 800 67 89 10 11 (from EU countries) or 00 +32 2 299 96 96 (from non-EU countries).
 The data subject to transfer will be based on relevant legislation and the requirements of the relevant international study programme.
 Further information can be obtained from the International Office of the FH Vorarlberg.